praneshpk/2DPlatformer/README.md

 ```
 mvn package
 ```

 ### Section 1: Processing

-For the implementation of this section of the project, run the following command
+Run the following command to view the implementation of this section
 ```
 java -cp target/multi-threaded-server-0.1.0.jar Main
 ```